V-Cent/TTE/docs/tech/toa.md

 #### Rare Variant Enemy Respawn

 Rare variant enemy location is defined by an internal seed that changes every time you load your game or rest in an inn or camp.
-Therefore, you can get multiple of the same encounter by finding a rare encounter, defeating it, then fast travelling to a nearby fast travel point.
+Therefore, you can get multiple of the same encounter by finding a rare encounter, defeating it, then fast traveling to a nearby fast travel point.

-You can use this casually by simply fast travelling back after fighting the rare variant you want, or manipulate it by loading/resting close to the enemy formation that you want to become rare.
+You can use this casually by simply fast traveling back after fighting the rare variant you want, or manipulate it by loading/resting close to the enemy formation that you want to become rare.

 ## Combat Techniques